biopragmatics/bioregistry/exports/contexts/README.md

 - Anyone is allowed to create a context given they're prepared to follow the governance rules.
+- A discussion for a new context can be made via the Bioregistry's issue tracker, but only a pull request counts as a proposal.
+- New contexts must pass all CI tests before being considered.
+- The Bioregistry Review Team is responsible for reviewing all new context requests and accepts at their discretion.
-- Each context must have a unqiue key.
+- Each context must have a unique key.
 Similar rules to choosing a good prefix in the Bioregistry apply.
-- The Bioregistry Review Team is responsible for reviewing all new context requests and accepts at their discretion.
 - Each context must list its maintainers along with their current GitHub, email, and ORCID.
 - Each context must include a name and description